mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 We use CamelCase names like WebsocketEventPostEdited, not WEBSOCKET_EVENT_POST_EDITED.

-This rule is not yet fully applied to the `model` package due to backwards compatibility requirements.
+This rule is not yet fully applied to the `model` package due to backward compatibility requirements.

 #### Empty string check